matter-labs/era-contracts/docs/l2_system_contracts/zksync_fee_model.md

 ### Limiting the `gas_per_pubdata`

-As already mentioned, the transactions on zkSync depend on volatile L1 gas costs to publish the pubdata for batch, verify proofs, etc. For this reason, zkSync-specific EIP712 transactions contain the `gas_per_pubdata_limit` field, denoting the maximum `gas_per_pubdata` that the operator can charge the user for a single byte of pubdata.
+As already mentioned, the transactions on ZKsync depend on volatile L1 gas costs to publish the pubdata for batch, verify proofs, etc. For this reason, ZKsync-specific EIP712 transactions contain the `gas_per_pubdata_limit` field, denoting the maximum `gas_per_pubdata` that the operator can charge the user for a single byte of pubdata.

 For Ethereum transactions (which do not contain this field), the block's `gas_per_pubdata` is used.